FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Newspapers/de-telegraaf/1974-04-16-de-telegraaf.md

 subtitle: Lena, 10 jaar en al een ster (Lena, 10 years old and already a star)
 description: Article covering Lena's introduction to the Dutch Public.
 post_description: Article covering Lena's introduction to the Dutch Public, and views on child performers.
-categories: [De Telegraaf, Dutch, OnThisDay16April]
+categories: [Newspaper-De Telegraaf, Dutch, OnThisDay16April]
 ---

 <h2 id="infobox1"><a href="#infobox1">Details On The Article</a></h2>